plone/plone.recipe.zope2instance/README.txt

   filenames.
 This enabled the ZEO cache to be persisted.
 Persistent cache files are disabled by default.

+zeo-client-blob-cache-size
+  Set the maximum size of the ZEO blob cache, in bytes.
+If not set, then the cache size isn't checked and the blob directory will grow without bound.

+zeo-client-blob-cache-size-check
+  Set the ZEO check size as percent of `zeo-client-blob-cache-size` (for example, `10` for 10%).
+The ZEO cache size will be checked when this many bytes have been loaded into the cache.
+Defaults to 10% of the blob cache size.
+This option is ignored if `shared-blob` is enabled.

 zeo-storage
   Set the storage number of the ZEO storage.
 Defaults to '1'.